UCPO: Uncertainty-Aware Policy Optimization: Related Work

 \subsection{Reinforcement Learning}

 Reinforcement Learning (RL) has emerged as the cornerstone paradigm for aligning Large Language Models and enhancing their multi-step reasoning capabilities \cite{li2025system, zhang2025survey}.
 Within this landscape, GRPO represents a significant milestone; by introducing a critic-free architecture and group-relative normalization, it substantially reduces training variance and accelerates convergence \cite{shao2024deepseekmath,guo2025deepseek}.
 Building upon this foundation, subsequent studies such as Dr.GRPO \cite{liu2025understanding}, DAPO \cite{yu2025dapo}, and LitePPO \cite{liu2025part} have further refined training stability through sophisticated sampling strategies, clipping mechanisms, and loss function optimizations.
 Meanwhile, PSR-NSR \cite{zhu2025surprising} and NGRPO \cite{nan2025ngrpo} explore the exploitation of negative samples to extract meaningful learning signals from erroneous responses.
-Diverging from these approaches, our proposed UCPO introduces uncertainty modeling to prevent the model from compulsive fitting of incomprehensible error signals, thereby effectively suppressing the emergence of hallucinations during the training process.
+Diverging from these approaches, our proposed UCPO introduces uncertainty modeling to prevent the model from compulsive fitting of incomprehensible error signals, thereby reducing overconfident erroneous assertions during the training process.